fuzzylogicxx/fuzzylogic/posts/2020-04-07-bem-naming-cheat-sheet-by-9elements.md

 tags: [link, bem, naming, html, css]
 linkTarget: "https://9elements.com/bem-cheat-sheet/"
 ---
-Hereâs a handy resource providing BEM-based naming suggestions for some of the most common web components.
+Here’s a handy resource providing BEM-based naming suggestions for some of the most common web components.
 ---

 It includes sensible BEM naming for such common components as: